Tren Interoceánico

-The Ferrocarril del Istmo de Tehuantepec (Ferrocarril del Istmo de Tehuantepec, S.A. de C.V.; English: Railway of the Isthmus of Tehuantepec), also known as Interoceanic Train of the Isthmus of Tehuantepec (Tren Interoceánico del Istmo de Tehuantepec) or simply Tren Interoceánico (Interoceanic Train), Ferrocarril Interoceánico (Interoceanic Railway), Ferrocarril Transístmico (Trans-Isthmic Railroad) or simply Ferroistmo (Rail Isthmus), is a government-owned railway system in Mexico that has three lines.
+The Ferrocarril del Istmo de Tehuantepec (Note: (Ferrocarril del Istmo de Tehuantepec, S.A. de C.V.; English: Railway of the Isthmus of Tehuantepec), also known as Interoceanic Train of the Isthmus of Tehuantepec (Tren Interoceánico del Istmo de Tehuantepec) or simply Tren Interoceánico (Interoceanic Train), Ferrocarril Interoceánico (Interoceanic Railway), Ferrocarril Transístmico (Trans-Isthmic Railroad) or simply Ferroistmo (Rail Isthmus)) is a government-owned railway system in Mexico that has three lines.
 It seeks to become a global logistics network focused on the manufacture and movement of goods between the Pacific Ocean and the Atlantic Ocean through the Isthmus of Tehuantepec.

 The project consists of the renovation of the railroad, which is expected to increase the speed of the freight train from 20 kph to 70 kph, more than three times the current one.
 Meanwhile, the passenger train will be able to reach speeds of up to 100 kph.

 History

 The state-owned company Ferrocarril del Istmo de Tehuantepec was founded in 1999, to operate the railway that connects Salina Cruz with the locality of Medias Aguas, Veracruz.
 Mayab and Chiapas lines were formerly leased to Ferrocarriles Chiapas-Mayab until Genesee & Wyoming gave up its concession in 2007.